 Browse the list of projects for a look at the wealth of research activities and diversity of topics addressed at INRS.
 Found a project that catches your eye?
 Submit your application!

-Browse the list of our professors to find someone to supervise you during your university studies.
-Their faculty profiles will tell you about their areas of expertise.
-Use research criteria such as “Looking for students” to fine tune your search.
+Browse the list of our professors to find someone to supervise you during your graduate studies.
+Their faculty profiles will tell you about their research areas.
+Use research criteria such as “Looking for students” and the search bar woth keywords to fine tune your search.